GeraCollante/Assembler_MIPS32bits/README.md

-# Simple Compiler Assembler to MIPS32bits
+# Simple Assembler to MIPS32bits

-Very simple version of an Assembly compiler to binary code.
+Very simple version of an Assembler to binary code.

 Use mode: